dreadpon/godot_spatial_gardener/reference/TUTORIAL_QUICK_START.md

 ## Setting up bushes and grass

+Add 2 `LOD Variants` for bushes, set it’s density to 100 and `LOD Max Distance` to 50.
+Set it’s scale to 2 and 3.

-Create the necessary `LOD Variants` and assign their meshes from `bush` and `grass` folders.
-Then, set the density of bushes to 200 and grass to 4000.
-Set `LOD Max Distance` of both to 50.
-For grass, also set `LOD Kill Distance` to 200.
+For grass it’s gonna be 3 variants, density of 4000 and `LOD Max Distance` of 30.
+Gove it the same scale as bushes, and set `LOD Kill Distance` to 50.
 That way, when your camera moves far away, grass will disappear entirely.

-Then set the scale.
-I use a range from 2 to 3 for both.

 ![028 Side by side bush grass until scale]()